-Health Indicator Report of UDOH Support for Local Emergency Medical Services (EMS)
+Health Indicator Report of DHHS Support for Local Emergency Medical Services (EMS)

-Total Grants Awarded to Communities by the UDOH Bureau of EMS, Urban and Rural Counties, Utah, FY 1996-2020
+Total Grants Awarded to Communities by the DHHS Office of EMSP, Urban and Rural Counties, Utah, FY 1996-2023

 NotesUrban counties include Davis, Salt Lake, Utah, Washington (as of FY08), and Weber counties.

-- Utah Bureau of Emergency Medical Services, Utah Department of Health
+- Office of Emergency Medical Services and Preparedness, Utah Department of Health and Human Services

-DefinitionTotal dollar amount of grants awarded to EMS Agencies throughout the state by the Utah Department of Health (UDOH) Bureau of Emergency Medical Services and Preparedness (BEMSP).
+DefinitionTotal dollar amount of grants awarded to EMS Agencies throughout the state by the Utah Department of Health and Human Services (DHHS) Office of Emergency Medical Services and Preparedness (OEMSP).

-NumeratorTotal dollar amount (fiscal year ending 30 June) of grants awarded to either rural or urban EMS Agencies by the Utah Department of Health Bureau of Emergency Medical Services and Preparedness.
+NumeratorTotal dollar amount (fiscal year ending 30 June) of grants awarded to either rural or urban EMS Agencies by the Utah Department of Health and Human Services, Office of Emergency Medical Services and Preparedness.

-DenominatorTotal dollar amount (fiscal year ending 30 June) of grants awarded to EMS Agencies by the Utah Department of Health Bureau of Emergency Medical Services and Preparedness.
+DenominatorTotal dollar amount (fiscal year ending 30 June) of grants awarded to EMS Agencies by the Utah Department of Health and Human Services Office of Emergency Medical Services and Preparedness.

 How Are We Doing?During FY2021, 128 agencies either applied for per capita grants and/or the rural EMS competitive grant.
 This rural grant became available from a bill that passed the legislature.
 Funding however for both grants had to be cut because of COVID-19.
 During FY 2020, 131 agencies were awarded grant funds.
 Many EMS agencies struggle with the costs of life-saving medical equipment.
 Each year local EMS agencies assisted in securing operational and supplemental funding so they may provide adequate emergency medical services within their communities.

-What Is Being Done?A surcharge on criminal fines and forfeitures in Utah helps to provide funding for maintenance of high quality emergency medical services.
+What Is Being Done?A surcharge on criminal fines and forfeitures in Utah helps to provide funding for the maintenance of high-quality emergency medical services.
 Also in FY2021, legislation was passed for funding of a competitive grant designated for rural EMS in the state.